ndjinga/SOLVERLAB/README.md

 Run SOLVERLAB from SALOME
 --------------------------
-The easiest way to run SOLVERLAB is to launch the SOLVERLA module of the SALOME platform :
+The easiest way to run SOLVERLAB is to launch the SOLVERLAB module of the SALOME platform :
 - download the binary file corresponding to your operating system [here](https://www.salome-platform.org/?page_id=15).
 - after downloading the appropriate tar.gz archive, untar it in a folder mySALOME
 - run the file 'mySALOME/salome' in a terminal to launch SALOME